Hackerspace: Activities

-Most recent studies of hackerspace in China—where Internet access is heavily censored—suggest that new businesses and organized tech conferences there serve to intervene in the status quo "from within".
+Most recent studies of hackerspaces in China, where Internet access is heavily censored, suggest that new businesses and organized technology conferences can intervene in the status quo "from within".
 The first hackerspace in China, Xinchejian, opened in Shanghai in 2010.
-Thereafter a network of hackerspaces emerged, nourishing an emerging maker culture.
-By designing open technologies and developing new businesses, Chinese makers make use of the system, make fun of it, altering it and provoking it.
-DIY makers often bring and align contradictory ideas together, such as copycat and open source, manufacturing and DIY, individual empowerment and collective change.
-In doing so, they craft a subject position beyond the common rhetoric that Chinese citizens lack creativity.
-As a site of individual empowerment, hackerspace and DIY making enable people to remake the very societal norms and material infrastructures that undergird their work and livelihood.
+A network of hackerspaces subsequently emerged, supporting an emerging maker culture.
+By designing open technologies and developing new businesses, Chinese makers use, alter, and sometimes provoke existing systems.
+DIY makers often bring together seemingly contradictory ideas, such as copycat and open source, manufacturing and DIY, and individual empowerment and collective change.
+In doing so, they craft a subject position beyond the common claim that Chinese citizens lack creativity.

 Facilities

 An artist gives a tour of one of the two machine shops in Xanadu, a makerspace under the aegis of Burning Man (Idaho Burners Alliance) in Boise which is open to all.